kumar2net/my-eleventy-site/src/posts/2022-12-18-my-experiment-with-chatgpt.md

 I posed the below questions to it?

-![] (/assets/images/my-experiment-with-chatgpt-36f22be8. png) ![] (/assets/images/my-experiment-with-chatgpt-ff068b
+![My Experiment With Chatgpt]

+![My Experiment With Chatgpt]

-95. png) Write a blog post on farming at Madampatti village
+ Write a blog post on farming at Madampatti village

 It replied as follows: Farming in Madampatti Village